-The centrepiece building teaching spaces used by the GSE is the Wales Institute for Sustainable Education (WISE). the main educational building at CAT, constructed from low-embodied-energy materials (hemp-lime construction and rammed earth), and winner of a number of Sustainable Architecture prizes in 2011-12.
+The centrepiece building teaching spaces used by the GSE is the Wales Institute for Sustainable Education (WISE). the main educational building at CAT, constructed from lowembodied-energy materials (hemp-lime construction and rammed earth), and winner of several Sustainable Architecture prizes in 2011-12.
 Being built using low-impact and innovative methods and supplied with solar-heated hot water, the building incorporates many of the theoretical concepts of low impact sustainable buildings that are covered within the materials and energy parts of the programme and embodies the ethos of the course and of CAT as a whole.